Pad Thai

 How can I stop my rice noodles from going soggy?

 Stop your rice noodles from going soggy and breaking in the pan with this simple technique.
-Cook the rice noodles as per packet instructions until just cooked (this will be a few minutes less than what the packet instructions say).
+Cook the rice noodles as per the packet instructions until just cooked (this will be a few minutes less than the packet instructions suggest).
 As soon as the noodles have softened in the rapidly boiling water, drain them and rinse in cold running tap water.
 This will stop the noodles overcooking and breaking in your pan.

 Print